Employment Eligibility Form (Form I-9)

 Using I-9 eXpress

 In the event a DHS or SSA Non-confirmation is received from i9eXpress.com, an E-verify Referral Form should be given to the employee with directions to bring it to the appropriate HR office during normal business hours.
-If the employee prefers to schedule an appointment, please refer to the Consulting Unit Guide to identify the appropriate staff member.
+If the employee prefers to schedule an appointment, please contact your HR Consultant.

 What You Need to Know